srijag2700/srijag2700/README.md

 I'm also the **Vice President & Events Coordinator** of **Rutgers USACS**, the largest Computer Science student organization at Rutgers,
 and I'm a **Marketing Director** for **HackRU**, Rutgers' biannual student-run hackathon.

-I'm interested in **Software Engineering, Project/Product Management, and Data Science roles**!
+I'm interested in **Software Engineering, Project/Product Management, and Data Science**!

 :inbox_tray: I can be reached on [**LinkedIn**](https://www.linkedin.com/in/srija-g/).
 Please mention in your connection request that you're coming from my Github!